East Ciputat

 East Ciputat (Ciputat Timur) is an administrative district (kecamatan) in the city of South Tangerang, Banten Province, on Java, Indonesia.
 It is inside the Greater Jakarta metropolitan area, and is situated to the east of Ciputat.
-It covers an area of 17.81 km^{2} and its population was 178,818 at the 2010 Census and 172,139 at the 2020 Census; the official estimate as at mid 2023 was 169,555.
+It covers an area of 17.81 km^{2} and its population was 178,818 at the 2010 Census and 172,139 at the 2020 Census; the official estimate as of mid-2023 was 169,555.

 History

 East Ciputat was previously part of Ciputat district before it was split off from the eastern part of the district in 2007.

 Communities

-East Ciputat District is sub-divided into six urban communities (kelurahan), listed below with their areas and their officially-estimated populations as at mid 2022, together with their postcodes.
+East Ciputat District is sub-divided into six urban communities (kelurahan), listed below with their areas and their officially-estimated populations as of mid-2022, together with their postcodes.